AnishGDev/P.A.R.C/README.md

 # P.A.R.C
-Processing Arduino Remote Control (PARC) allows users to control a Lego Mindstorms robot using an Arduino Esplora device.
+- Processing Arduino Remote Control (PARC) allows users to control a Lego Mindstorms robot using an Arduino Esplora device.
+- Made in 2017 (10th grade) and uploaded 2019.
+- First Place Prize of the MadMaker Competition.